Information We Collect

 Information We Obtain From Other Sources

-We may also engage service providers to collect information from or about you on our behalf.
+We may also engage service providers, such as investment data companies, to collect information from or about you on our behalf.

 Information We Collect Automatically